 If a worker opts out of pensions auto-enrolment, does the employer have any further auto-enrolment duties in relation to that worker?

 Yes, if a worker opts out of pensions auto-enrolment, the employer will have a duty to reassess the worker at some point.
-When the employer duties kick in again depends on the worker's status at the employer's staging date.
+When the employer duties kick in again depends on the worker's status at the employer's staging date (or duties start date, for new employers that begin employing people on or after 1 October 2017).

-It is therefore important that employers keep records of workers' status at the staging date, so they can calculate when the duty to reassess a worker who opts out will apply.
+It is therefore important that employers keep records of workers' status at the staging date or duties start date, so they can calculate when the duty to reassess a worker who opts out will apply.